NeutroniumCore/Neutronium/Documentation/Content/Binding_in_Depth.md

 ## Basic features

  * All CLR types are supported by Neutronium:
-  String, Int, Double, Decimal are transformed in their javascript equivalent.
+  String, char, int, uint, short, ushort, long, ulong, double, decimal, float, byte and sbyte (both in upcoming v1.0.0) are transformed in their javascript equivalent.

  * C# DateTime type is mapped to javascript dateTime.

- * Enum is transformed to custom javascript object containing two properties: intValue and displayName. intValue is the numeric value of the enum, displayName is the value of the Description attribute if any or the object.ToString() value.
+ * Enum are transformed to custom javascript objects containing two properties: intValue and displayName. intValue is the numeric value of the enum, displayName is the value of the Description attribute if any or the object.ToString() value.

+ * C# collections such as IEnumerable, IList are converted to javascript arrays.

+  * C# dictionaries with string key are converted to javascript objects (from version >= 1.0.0).

+  * Dynamic Objects (from version >= 1.0.0):

+    * [`ExpandoObject`](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx) objects are converted to javascript objects allowing two-way binding including updating and adding keys.

+    * Objects inheriting from [`DynamicObject`](https://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject(v=vs.110).aspx) are converted to javascript objects using properties returned by [GetDynamicMemberNames](https://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject.getdynamicmembernames(v=vs.110).aspx)

- * Complex object are mapped to javascript using reflection on public attributes.
+ * Complex objects are mapped to javascript using reflection on public attributes.

 ## Binding support